 Scuba diving equipment allows you to visit the underwater world by making it possible to breathe, see and move comfortably while below the surface.
 Gear helps you change from being a land-dweller to somewhat of an aquatic being – if only for a little while.
 Whether you’re just starting as a scuba diver or you’re an experienced diver looking for new equipment, you’ll find helpful suggestions and tips in this section.
-Keep in mind that fit, comfort and suitability are the three most important considerations when choosing gear, but you don’t have to sacrifice color coordination and looking good.
+Keep in mind that fit, comfort and suitability are the three most important considerations when choosing gear, but you don’t have to sacrifice colour coordination and looking good.

 You can dive almost anywhere there’s water, and the scuba gear you use will vary slightly based on the dive environment.
 There are four general categories for dive equipment, but some gear fits in all categories – for example, the same mask is fine for all environments.

 A mask is one of the most important, and personal, pieces of scuba diving equipment you own because it lets you explore with your eyes.
+Make sure you select mask that has tempered glass lenses suitable for the high pressure conditions scuba diving presents.

 A snorkel is a very personal piece of equipment.
-It lives with your mask, spends time in your mouth, and lets you breathe while you look below, until you’re ready to submerge on scuba.
+It lives with your mask, spends time in your mouth, and lets you breathe while you look below until you’re ready to submerge on scuba.

 There are fins for swimming, snorkeling, free diving and body surfing.
 You’ll want fins for scuba diving because you’ll be much more comfortable with fins designed to move you and your gear through the water with minimal effort and maximum efficiency.